 - 3.1 Erection of 195No. dwellings, associated open space, pumping station, sub-station and formation of new vehicular access off Sinah Lane.
 Change of use of land from agricultural to a Wader and Brent Geese Refuge Area. - 3.2 The proposed residential development is for the erection of 195 dwellings (including a 30% provision of affordable homes i.e. 58 units), associated open space, pumping station, substation with vehicular access via Sinah Lane on the southern section of the site and on the northern part a change of use of land from agricultural to a permanent Wader and Brent Geese refuge.
-This area is currently used by these birds when the crop provides a suitable food source as required under a S106 agreement in respect to the nearby Oyster development. - 3.3 The development will provide a variety of dwellings ranging from 2 to 4 bedrooms in size.
+This area is currently used by these birds when the crop provides a suitable food source as required under a S106 agreement in respect to the nearby Oyster development.

+- 3.3 The development will provide a variety of dwellings ranging from 2 to 4 bedrooms in size.
 The majority of the development will consist of 2 storey houses or maisonettes, with some 2.5 storey house and 3 storey flats. - 3.4 Public Space provision is in the form of a community orchard, Locally Equipped Play Area, wild flower meadow and additional recreation areas providing for green corridors through the site and along the northern part of the eastern boundary.
 To the north of the proposed housing development the plans provide for drainage infrastructure including a SUDS pond. - 3.5 The materials for the proposed development would comprise a mix of stock bricks, grey cladding and red and grey tile hanging with concrete grey and red roof tiles.
 Garden sheds would be provided for bike storage. - 3.6 Vehicle access to the housing development would be taken off Sinah Lane between 6 and 10 Sinah Lane.
-Additionally, the proposal allows for a northern and southern link to the Hayling Billy Trail for pedestrians and cyclists. - 3.7 Parking would be provided for 484 vehicles comprising 445 allocated spaces (on plot and off plot) and 39 visitor spaces, plus 2 service spaces adjacent the proposed sub station on the south-eastern part of the site. - 3.8 The northern part of the site would be safeguarded for a Bird Refuge to be managed by the RSPB to provide permanent habitat for over wintering birds.
-The RSPB would actively manage it to provide and secure enhanced habitat for this use.
+Additionally, the proposal allows for a northern and southern link to the Hayling Billy Trail for pedestrians and cyclists. - 3.7 Parking would be provided for 484 vehicles comprising 445 allocated spaces (on plot and off plot) and 39 visitor spaces, plus 2 service spaces adjacent the proposed sub station on the south-eastern part of the site. - 3.8 The northern part of the site would be safeguarded for a Bird Refuge to provide and secure enhanced habitat for this use.
+The developer is currently negotiating with the RSPB to take on ownership of this area to provide permanent foraging for Brent Geese and other waders during the winter.
+A legal agreement will be necessary to secure this avoidance and mitigation package in perpetuity